We are pleased to announce the beta launch of hosted Grafana in addition to our existing ELK as a Service & hosted Open Distro services.

 Why not get inspired with our roundup on some of the best ways you can use Grafana dashboards.

-Grafana is most commonly used by DevOps, software engineers, Linux & system administrators, but is also often used by a variety of other engineers who need to work with metrics frequently.
+Grafana is most commonly used by DevOps, software engineers, Linux & system administrators, but is also often used by a variety of other engineers who need to work with metrics frequently and those who are interested in its applications as a DevSecOps tool.

 Have questions or want to give us feedback?
 Feel free to reach out by contacting the support team by email at [email protected], visiting our help centre or via live chat

 Want to learn more about how Elasticsearch, Logstash and Kibana can help you?
-Then why not check out our guide to the leading use cases for Elasticsearch.
+Then why not check out our guide to the leading use cases for Elasticsearch or why not read our article on the best Grafana dashboard examples?